 “We obtained this Commodity Jurisdiction determination because we have received strong international interest in this product and are happy to announce that we will commence export of our product immediately,” said Kraettli L. Epperson, the company’s CEO.

 View the full Commodity Jurisdiction Determinations list here: U.S. Department of State-Directorate of Defense Trade Controls – CJ Final Determinations

 Vigilant Aerospace Systems Commodity Jurisdiction Determination details:

 Final Determination Date: 2018-10-26

 About FlightHorizon GCS

 FlightHorizon GCS is an airspace situational awareness and detect-and-avoid system to allow unmanned aircraft pilots to detect, track, predict and avoid other aircraft.
-The software sends self-separation and collision avoidance commands to the unmanned aircraft pilot to avoid conflicts quickly and efficiently.
+The software sends commands to maintain well-clear distances to the unmanned aircraft pilot to avoid conflicts quickly and efficiently.
 For more information, visit our FlightHorizon GCS product page.